Comparison of Cryoblaster® Dry Ice Blasting Machines

 XP02

-Compact precision machine ideal for delicate surfaces, automotive, electrical cabinets and light maintenance.
+Compact precision machine ideal for delicate surfaces, automotive detailing, electrical cabinets, and light maintenance.

 Cryoblaster XP07 dry ice blasting machine